 You can download Session for iOS on the App Store, or from the Google Play Store if you’re using Android.
 You can also download Session from our GitHub or the Session website if you want to avoid using the Google Play Store.

-When you first launch the app, you will be met with this screen:
+When you first launch the app, you’ll see this screen:

 If you already had a Session ID, you can tap here to start using it again.